 Red blood cells contain hemoglobin, a protein that enables them to carry oxygen from the lungs and deliver it to all parts of the body.
-When the number of red blood cells is reduced or the amount of hemoglobin in them is low, the blood cannot carry an adequate supply of oxygen.
-An inadequate supply of oxygen in the tissues produces the symptoms of anemia.
+When the number of red blood cells is reduced, the blood cannot carry an adequate supply of oxygen.
+An inadequate supply of oxygen in the tissues causes the symptoms of anemia.

 The causes of anemia are numerous, but most can be grouped within three major mechanisms that produce anemia:

-Anemia may be caused by excessive bleeding.
-Bleeding may be sudden, as may occur in an injury or during surgery.
-Often, bleeding is gradual and repetitive, typically due to abnormalities in the digestive or urinary tract or heavy menstrual periods.
-Chronic bleeding typically leads to low levels of iron, which leads to worsening anemia.
+Anemia may be caused by excessive bleeding (see Anemia due to Excessive Bleeding).
+Bleeding may be sudden, as may occur as a result of an injury or during surgery.
+Often, bleeding is gradual and repetitive (chronic bleeding), typically due to abnormalities in the digestive or urinary tract or heavy menstrual periods Abnormal Uterine Bleeding (AUB) Abnormal uterine bleeding is bleeding from the vagina that occurs frequently or irregularly or lasts longer or is heavier than normal menstrual periods.
+The most common type of abnormal bleeding... read more .
+Chronic bleeding typically leads to low levels of iron, which leads to worsening anemia (see Iron Deficiency Anemia).

 Anemia may also result when too many red blood cells are destroyed.
 Normally, red blood cells live about 120 days.
 Scavenger cells in the bone marrow, spleen, and liver detect and destroy red blood cells that are near or beyond their usual life span.
 If red blood cells are destroyed prematurely (hemolysis), the bone marrow tries to compensate by producing new cells faster.
 When destruction of red blood cells exceeds their production, hemolytic anemia results.
-Hemolytic anemia is relatively uncommon compared with the anemia caused by excessive bleeding and decreased red blood cell production.
+Hemolytic anemia Autoimmune Hemolytic Anemia Autoimmune hemolytic anemia is a group of disorders characterized by a malfunction of the immune system that produces autoantibodies, which attack red blood cells as if they were substances... read more is relatively uncommon compared with the anemia caused by excessive bleeding and decreased red blood cell production.
 Hemolytic anemia may result from disorders of the red blood cells themselves, but more often it results from other disorders that cause red blood cells to be destroyed.

 Symptoms vary depending on the severity of the anemia and how rapidly it develops.
 Some people with mild anemia, particularly when it develops slowly, have no symptoms at all.
-Other people may experience symptoms only with physical exertion.
-More severe anemia may produce symptoms even when people are resting.
-Symptoms are more severe when mild or severe anemia develops rapidly, such as with bleeding that occurs when a blood vessel ruptures.
+Other people may experience symptoms only during physical exertion.
+More severe anemia may cause symptoms even when people are resting.
+Symptoms are more severe when mild or severe anemia develops rapidly, such as when bleeding occurs when a blood vessel ruptures.

 Mild anemia often causes fatigue, weakness, and paleness.
-In addition to these symptoms, more severe anemia may produce faintness, dizziness, increased thirst, sweating, a weak and rapid pulse, and rapid breathing.
-Severe anemia may produce painful lower leg cramps during exercise, shortness of breath, and chest pain, especially if people already have impaired blood circulation in the legs or certain types of lung or heart disease.
+In addition to these symptoms, more severe anemia may cause faintness, dizziness, increased thirst, sweating, a weak and rapid pulse, and rapid breathing.
+Severe anemia may cause painful lower leg cramps during exercise, shortness of breath, and chest pain, especially if people already have impaired blood circulation in the legs or certain types of lung or heart disease.

 Sometimes anemia is detected before people notice symptoms when routine blood tests are done.